4Catalyzer/found/www/docs/configuration/navigation.md

       dirty
         ? router.addNavigationListener(
             () =>
-              'You have unsaved input.
-Are you sure you want to leave this page?', )
+              "You have unsaved input.
+Are you sure you want to leave this page?"
+          )
         : undefined,
-    [dirty],
+    [dirty]
   );

   /* ... */